Housing in Japan: Traditional homes

 A traditional Japanese house does not have a designated use for each room aside from the entrance area (genkan, 玄関), kitchen, bathroom, and toilet.
 Any room can be a living room, dining room, study, or bedroom.
 This is possible because all the necessary furniture is portable, being stored in oshiire, a small section of the house (large closets) used for storage.
-It is important to note that in Japan, living room is expressed as ima, living "space".
+In Japan, living room is expressed as ima, living "space".
 This is because the size of a room can be changed by altering the partitioning.
 Large traditional houses often have only one ima (living room/space) under the roof, while kitchen, bathroom, and toilet are attached on the side of the house as extensions.

 Somewhat similar to modern offices, partitions within traditional Japanese houses are created by a variety of movable panels.
 One of the most common types is fusuma, sliding doors made from wood and paper, which are portable and easily removed.
 Fusuma seal each partition from top to bottom so it can create a mini room within the house.
 On the edge of a house are rōka, wooden floored passages, that are similar to hallways.
 Rōka and ima are partitioned by shōji, sliding and portable doors that are also made from paper and wood.
 Unlike fusuma, paper used for shōji is very thin so outside light can pass through into the house.
 This was before glass began to be used for sliding doors.
 Rōka and outside of the house are either partitioned by walls or portable wooden boards that are used to seal the house at night.
 Extended roofs protect the rōka from getting wet when it rains, except during typhoon season where the house gets sealed completely.
 Roofs of traditional houses in Japan are made of wood and clay, with tiles or thatched areas on top.

 For large gatherings, these partitions are removed to create one large meeting room.
 During a normal day, partitions can create much smaller and more manageable living spaces.
 Therefore, kitchen, bathroom, toilet, and genkan with one multipurpose living space create one complete Japanese housing unit.
 However, the bathroom, toilet, and even kitchen can be communal.
 (See Sentō.)
 Therefore, the minimum Japanese housing arrangement, which is still possible to find if one is looking for the cheapest room to rent, consists of just genkan and one living room/space.